Police Officer Selection Test

 CLOZE Reading Test

 The CLOZE reading test is used in California on their recommended written exam known as the PELLETB.
 It is rarely found at other agencies throughout the U.S. Most applicants have never been exposed to the CLOZE test.
 The CLOZE presents the student with a passage where words are omitted.
 The applicant is to fill in the correct word.
 This test is a powerful way of testing a whole range of English skills including grammar, spelling, and vocabulary, as well as reading comprehension.
-Special practice is required in order to learn how to master the CLOZE.
+Special practice is required in order to pass the CLOZE.
+The Best PELLETB and CLOZE Prep Course is PELLETB QuikPrep by Sgt.
+Godoy.